FlxVctr/RADICES/README.md

 Project to create a sparsified sample network of (German)Twitter Users

+## How it works
+ -Get Twitter App
+ -Have users authorise your app (recommended: at least 3) -Fill out config.yml
+ -Indicate seeds
+ -Set up environment with pipenv
+ -Start Programme
+ -(then testing)

 ## Prepare
 Before using the app, some basic preparations have to be made.